marcosecchi/playground-adcXnxqy/markdowns/lesson02/01-intro.md

-# Lezione 2: Creating a Pickup Coin
+# Lesson 2: Creating a Pickup Coin

 In this tutorial you'll learn how to create a coin that can picked up by the character: everything will be handled by a [Fungus](http://fungusgames.com/) _Flowchart_.